 The combiner has no additional events.

 For statistical purposes, the multiprocessor will be in one of the following states at various points during a simulation run.
-The current state can be viewed by clicking on the object and then viewing the Statistics pane in Quick Properties.
+The current state can be viewed by clicking on the object and then viewing the Statistics panel in Properties.

 There are no flow items being processed.

 These are states defined by the user, one for each process.

 The multiprocessor has finished all processes for a flow item, released it, but there is no downstream object ready to receive it.

 The multiprocessor is waiting for operator(s) to arrive in order to start a process.

 The multiprocessor has finished all processes for a flow item, released it, and there is a downstream object ready to receive it, but the flow item has not been picked up by a TaskExecuter yet.